G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Point-set categories of modules over an algebra

 where the left-hand side is associated in any order and the right-hand side denotes the evident coequalizer generalizing the definition of $\sma_U$. \end{theorem}

 \begin{proof} Commutativity is essentially immediate (see~\cite[I.5.2]{EKMM}) and associativity is a consequence of the equivariant analogue of~\cite[I.5.4]{EKMM}, that is, the isomorphism

-which holds by the same proof as nonequivariantly (using Lemma~\ref{lem:unisum}).
+which we prove as Lemma~\ref{lem:normhop}.
 Associativity and the last formula now follow from the arguments for~\cite[I.5.6]{EKMM}.
 Specifically, we have natural isomorphisms $\sL_U(1) \times_{\sL_U(1)} X \cong X$ for all $X$ in $\gspectra[G][\bL_U]$, and therefore there are natural isomorphisms

 \end{proof}